JorisAR/portfolio/content/about/_index.md

 I plan to graduate in 2025.

-Ive worked on many Computer Graphics related projects.
+## Professional Experience
+Between 2020 and 2023, I was active at two different schools as a tutor and homework assistant in Mathematics, Chemistry and Physics for HAVO 5 and VWO 5 & 6.
+In 2023 I started as a Student Assistant (SA), where I would aid a Professor at TU Delft with Research, specifically by continuing to develop the VR-Environment Holonomy.
+In 2024 I additionally started as a Teaching Assistant (TA) for Computer Graphics Related Masters courses.

 ## Hobbies
-Other than programming, I love to spend my time playing the piano or producing music for family and friends.
+Other than programming, I love to spend my time playing the piano and guitar, or producing and mixing music using a DAW.
 I also enjoy playing video games from time to time.